 Your real DMV driver license exam has 40 questions.
 You must answer 32 questions correctly.
 This means that you must reach a passing score of 80 percent or more.

 Read the following article to learn about passing scores in other states: Permit and License Passing Scores in United States.

 Many of the details in the state driver manual might seem irrelevant or insignificant for your driving skills.
 However, laws and Kentucky rules of the road are an important part of the driver examination.

 Unexpected details on the driving tests may deal with speed limits (check the speed limit in school zones in Kentucky, proper parking distance to intersections and fire hydrants, use of headlights, and the length of a license suspension after certain convictions.
 Sometimes, you can figure out many of these numbers by trying to think like lawmakers.
 The best strategy, however, is to simply learn them from the handbook.

-It is also important that you know what to do in case of emergencies, like a skid, oncoming vehicle in your lane, a tire blowout, or if you drift off the pavement.
+It is important that you know what to do in case of an emergency, like if your vehicle starts to skid, if there is an oncoming vehicle in your lane, if you have a tire blowout, or if you drift off the pavement.

 You must also know what to do in case you are involved in a crash.

 You should special pay attention to some everyday driving situations that may pose a higher risk, such as driving at night, in fog, in winter weather, through work zones and school zones, when there are emergency vehicles around, and when you approach railroad crossings.